gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 interval is approaching and there is unprocessed draw queue entries remaining rendering pauses until the beginning of the _next_ VBLANK interval before continuing from where it left off.

+Here's a visualization of the nametable entries that are written on each frame.

 <div class="nes-screenshot">
 {% image lazy.webp %}
 </div>